 Meet the Team

-Director of Education and Clinical Services - Patricia Rockman, MD CCFP FCFP
+Director of Education and Clinical Services, Co-Founder - Patricia Rockman, MD CCFP FCFP

 Patricia is a Family Physician with a focused practice in mental health.
 She is an associate professor at the University of Toronto, department of Family and Community Medicine, cross appointed to Psychiatry.
 She initiated and chaired the Ontario College of Family Physicians, Collaborative Mental Health Care Network for a decade and continues to act as a mentor to Family Physicians delivering mental health care.
 She has extensive experience training healthcare providers in Stress Reduction, CBT, Mindfulness-based practices and other related areas.
 She maintains a private clinical practice and runs Mindfulness-Based Cognitive Therapy groups.
 She maintains both a personal meditation and yoga practice.

-Program Manager, Community Program - Marija D. Miskovic
+Associate Director, Community Services - Marija D. Miskovic

 Contact for inquiries regarding: our community program offerings, non-profit program collaborations, and grant applications.

 Program Manager, Education & Clinical Services - Jennifer Jeffery

 Jennifer plans and schedules all of the Centre’s personal and professional development program offerings and manages external retreats, intensives, and satellites.
 She coordinates with faculty on curriculum development, assists with course accreditation, and helps administer the Centre’s mentorship program.
 Mindfulness is a constant struggle for Jennifer, especially in the workplace setting, but she gets regular reminders from her ‘fur family’ (dogs are especially committed to the practice).
 In her free time, she’s playing trivia, trying to bake and knit, escaping the city, or rooting for her favourite football team – TFC!